Patent FAQ

 Should you file a provisional patent application?

-Therefore, a good way to kick-off the process, is to prepare and file a Provisional-Patent Application.
-A Provisional-Patent Application establishes a priority date of your invention.
-A Provisional-Patent Application is not examined by the USPTO, and is maintained in secrecy.
-Thereafter, additional Provisional-Patent Applications may be filed to sure up a robust disclosure, before eventually filing a non-provisional application, which will be examined by the USPTO for patentability.
+Therefore, a good way to kick-off the process is to prepare and file a provisional patent application.
+A provisional patent application establishes a priority date of your invention.
+A provisional patent application is not examined by the USPTO and is maintained in secrecy.
+Thereafter, additional provisional patent applications may be filed to ensure robust disclosure, before eventually filing a nonprovisional application, which will be examined by the USPTO for patentability.

-Generally, the cost to for legal counsel to prepare and file a Provisional-Patent Application is significantly less than a non-provisional patent application.
-Another benefit of filing a Provisional-Patent Application is that it allows you to mark your innovative product, material or service as “Patent Pending,” which may aid in marketing, seeking licensees or investors, and any may scare off a copycat competitor.
+Generally, the cost for legal counsel to prepare and file a provisional patent application is significantly less than a nonprovisional patent application.
+Another benefit of filing a provisional patent application is that it allows you to mark your innovative product, material, or service as “Patent Pending,” which may aid in marketing, seeking licensees or investors, and any may scare off a copycat competitor.

-To learn more about the benefits of filing a Provisional-Patent Application, and whether it makes sense in your case, please contact a Patent Attorney at Axenfeld Law for a free consultation.
+To learn more about the benefits of filing provisional patent application, and whether it makes sense in your case, please contact a Patent Attorney at Axenfeld Law.

 What is a “Patent Attorney” or “Patent Lawyer”?